xenify-io/litepaper/README.md

 ## ♦️ Token Burning

+- If users want to acquire XNF tokens, they can do so by burning vXEN and vUSDy tokens.
+Think of vXEN and vUSDy as virtual counterparts of XEN and USDy, respectively.
+These tokens have been designed exclusively for the purpose of converting into XNF.

+- To get your hands on vXEN, you'll need XEN tokens or a version of the XEN token supported by Xenify.
+For example, if you have bXEN (the XEN token residing on the BNB Chain), you can easily convert it into vXEN.
+And once you have vXEN, you can burn it to acquire XNF tokens.
+It's as straightforward as that.
+Keep in mind that the conversion rate will be fixed but may vary based on the version of the XEN token you're exchanging.

+- Similarly, if you're interested in obtaining vUSDy, you'll need to possess YSL.IO native tokens like bYSL, xYSL, or USDy.
+Just like with vXEN, the conversion rate for vUSDy is fixed, but it depends on the specific YSL.IO native token you're swapping.

-- If users want to acquire XNF tokens, they can do so by burning XEN and USDy tokens.
-But this is not just a smart move to reduce the circulating supply of XEN and USDy - it is also a powerful way to connect our communities.
-The burning mechanism has been integrated to not only strengthen the XEN and YSL.IO ecosystems but to also strategically unify both communities under a shared vision.
+- Now, you may be wondering why we've integrated the burning of XEN and USDy tokens.
+Well, it's not just a smart move to reduce the circulating supply of both these tokens; it's also a powerful way to connect our communities.
+We want to strengthen both the XEN and YSL.IO ecosystems while strategically unifying our communities under a shared vision.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)